poojathakoor/ttt-test/README.md

 A Node.js app using [Express](http://expressjs.com/).
 The application fetches top N frequent words from a text file.

-The running demo of the web application is available on [Heroku](https://dashboard.heroku.com/apps/ttt-test-webapp).
+The running demo of the web application is available on this link [https://ttt-test-webapp.herokuapp.com/](https://ttt-test-webapp.herokuapp.com/).

 ## Running Locally
 ```sh